agorf/feed2email/README.md

 3: http://thechangelog.com/feed/
 ~~~

-It's disabled.
+It's disabled, so next time `feed2email process` is run, it will be skipped.

 It's also possible to remove it from the list:

 ~~~ sh
 $ feed2email remove 1